TRUMP: SECRET NAZI CODES

 MELANIA TRUMP’S WARDROBE AND CODED MESSAGES

-- On October 6, 2018, Melania Trump wore a French Nazi archaeologist outfit, Dr. Rene Belloq in Indiana Jones’ “Raiders of the Lost Ark.”
-Alt-right are known to dress up in this manner: I have personally taken a picture of an alt-right woman dressed up as Sturmbannführer Arnold Ernst Toht, a right-hand man of Dr. Rene Bellog, at a rally in SF and Berkeley, with a flag of Kekistan that is a replica of a Nazi flag.
+Left: Melania Trump dressed as a French Nazi archaeologist outfit, Dr. Rene Belloq in Indiana Jones’ “Raiders of the Lost Ark.”
+Center: A woman dressed as Sturmbannführer Arnold Ernst Toht, a right-hand man of Dr. Rene Bellog, at a rally in SF and Berkeley.
+Right: a flag of Kekistan that is a replica of a Nazi flag.

 This list can go on.
 See some details here.